cloudposse/atmos/README.md

 It's a superset of all other tools and task runners (e.g. `make`, `terragrunt`, `terraform`, `aws` cli, `gcloud`, etc) and intended to be used to tie everything together, so you can provide a simple CLI interface for your organization.

-Moreover, `variants` is not only a command-line interface for managing clouds and clusters.
+Moreover, `atmos` is not only a command-line interface for managing clouds and clusters.
 It provides many useful patterns and best practices, such as:

 - Enforces Terraform and helmfile projects' structure (so everybody knows where things are)
 - Provides separation of configuration and code (so the same code could be easily deployed to different regions, environments and stages)